kira-pitman/authentication/README.md

 # Authentication with JSON Web Tokens (JWTs)

+This was the final challenge for my Dev Academy Aotearoa bootcamp, and was focused on learning how to incorperate Auth0 into web applications.

+# Instructions given for challenge

 This repo contains a working app that includes CRUD operations for fruit.
 It has the beginnings of authentication such as a `<Nav>` component with buttons for registering and signing in and a component to conditionally hide/show its child components based on if the user is authenticated.

 Our task is to complete the authentication implementation of this app.